Nyirate/API4/README.md

 # BDD

-It is an application of searching cinema places,for a user to search he/she has to sign up or log in
+It is an application of searching cinema places,for a user to search he/she has to sign up or log in and if we rotate the phone the view won't change

 # Project Sample